0x3C50/pyobf2/README.md

 A "continuation" of sorts of the old, private pyobf.

+## Installing
+The package now has a pypi! https://pypi.org/project/pyobf2/

+Install with `python3 -m pip install pyobf2`

 ## Usage

-The obfuscator has 2 modes of operation.
-1. Standalone<br>The obfuscator runs on its own, with it's own config system.
-This is the default.
-Run with `python3.11 main.py`.
-A configuration file, `config.toml`, will be generated with the default values.
-Edit it, and run main.py again to run the obfuscator with the config.
-2. API<br>The obfuscator has an API, to allow you to integrate it into your own projects.
+The obfuscator has an API, to allow you to integrate it into your own projects.
 For example, it can be used to obfuscate the output of a code generator automatically.
-An example of this API being used can be seen in `api_example.py`.<br>If you end up using the API, please credit this repository.
+An example of this API being used can be seen in `api_example.py`.
+If you end up using the API, please credit this repository.

+If you just want to run the obfuscator, run `python3 -m pyobf2` after installing it

 ## API usage
 As previously mentioned, the `api_example.py` file contains examples on how the api works.
 Some notes are required, though: